dotnet/corefx/Documentation/project-docs/testing.md

 This document provides an overview of paradigm we are using in our tests.

 # RemoteExecutor
-We usually run tests in parallel, unless we add an exception to the root of the project.
+We usually run tests fixtures in parallel, unless we add an exception to the root of the project.
+That mean that test cases in different test fixtures execute at the same time in random order.
 Therefore we need to be careful to avoid possible side-effects when manipulating static members (e.g. properties).
+Examples of problematic values: CurrentCulture, ServicePointManager.DefaultConnectionLimit, SetErrorMode (Windows).
-We use `RemoteInvoke` which is defined in `RemoteExecutorTestBase.cs` to run test cases which needs to be isolated.
+We use `RemoteInvoke` which is defined in `RemoteExecutorTestBase.cs` to run test cases which need to be isolated.
 We mostly do this when we need to modify static members.
 RemoteExecutor is a simple console application which accepts arguments that point to an existing method in the test assembly and additional arguments you might need in your test.
-For additional information see https://github.com/dotnet/corefx/blob/master/src/Common/tests/System/Diagnostics/RemoteExecutorTestBase.cs
+For additional information see https://github.com/dotnet/corefx/blob/master/src/Common/tests/System/Diagnostics/RemoteExecutorTestBase.cs and https://xunit.github.io/docs/running-tests-in-parallel.html

 Example (skipping additional usings):
 ```cs